 - 3.1.
 The Council Plan sets out the Council's vision and priority areas for the county.
 Individual Service Business Plans at departmental and directorate level identify objectives for each service to deliver the Council Plan priorities for their area of responsibility.
 Directorate-owned Asset Management Strategies set out the asset requirements to deliver those objectives. - 3.2.
-The Programme includes the following areas of asset management and as these are considered to meet the essential corporate requirements of the Council, there is a simplified approach requiring an outline business case for Director approval: - Corporate Estate maintenance including the corporate and serviceoperated estate - Schools maintenance across the Local Authority maintained school estate - Highway maintenance including network condition-based repairs, upgrade and replacement of signals and signage and structural maintenance - Fleet investment in the Council's vehicles including Fire and Rescue, Highways and Transport and Social Care vehicles - Energy efficiency projects where income generated pays for the investment - IT investment so the Council can deliver modern and compliant services - 3.3.
-Other projects require a business case before they are considered for inclusion in the Capital Programme.
-The business case must include details of how the projects deliver Council Plan objectives, set against the technical project deliverables (such as time and benefits) and the financial impact to the Council.
-Where the Council receives external funding to meet strategic demands and objectives (including provision of school places and highways improvements to meet increased demographic and development demand), this reduces or even eliminates the capital costs of projects required of the Council but the need for a business case remains to support the investment decision.
-Financial considerations should include:
+The Programme includes the following areas of asset management and because these are considered to meet the essential corporate requirements of the Council, there is a simplified approach requiring an outline business case for Director approval: - Corporate Estate maintenance including the corporate and serviceoperated estate - Schools maintenance across the Local Authority maintained school estate - Highway maintenance including network condition-based repairs, upgrade and replacement of signals and signage and structural maintenance

-- Cost Avoidance projects that offset the costs of increasing service demand, including the cost of project development and delivery with a clear net revenue payback - Strategic Investments with a longer-term payback that is usually required including the benefits of regeneration of town centres - Borrowing costs where external funding is not received, the cost of borrowing is included to indicate the full cost of project delivery - The ability of the project to generate capital receipts - 3.4.
+- Fleet investment in the Council's vehicles including Fire and Rescue, Highways and Transport and Social Care vehicles - Energy efficiency projects where income generated pays for the investment - IT investment so the Council can deliver modern and compliant services - 3.3.
+Other projects require a business case which must include details of how the projects deliver Council Plan objectives, set against the technical project deliverables (such as time and benefits) and the financial impact to the Council.
+Where the Council receives external funding to meet strategic demands and objectives (including provision of school places and highways improvements to meet increased demographic and development demand), this reduces or even eliminates the capital costs of projects required of the Council but the need for a business case remains to support the investment decision and the prioritisation of delivery resources.
+Financial considerations should include: - Cost Avoidance projects that offset the costs of increasing service demand, including the cost of project development and delivery with a clear net revenue payback - Strategic Investments with a longer-term payback that is usually required including the benefits of growth deals - Borrowing costs where external funding is not received, the cost of borrowing is included to indicate the full cost of project delivery - The ability of the project to generate capital receipts - 3.4.
 Other projects include Highway major projects, funded from external grants and developer contributions and the provision of new school places and the creation of special school places, where increased in-county or in-house capacity reduces requirements for more costly independent placements. - 3.5.
-Invest to Save and Future Economic Developments projects are projects where the revenue benefits are projected to exceed the total cost of their delivery, including development, operational and financing costs.
-The cost of financing the projects is funded either through the revenue income for Future Economic Developments or via savings or cost avoidance for Invest to Save projects and has a positive net benefit to the bottom line. - 3.6.
-The Council entered into a Joint Venture Partnership during 2021 in order to manage surplus assets held by the council and support the delivery of its priorities through generating income to support council services and commitments.
-The aim of entering into the Joint Venture Partnership is to help maintain financial resilience in the longer term.
-The Joint Venture Partnership is developing business cases for development of the sites optioned to the Joint Venture and they will be reviewed by reference to the aims and requirements of the Partnership Agreement and in accordance with the approved governance arrangements underpinning the Joint Venture.
+Invest to Save and Future Economic Developments projects are projects where the revenue benefits are projected to exceed the total cost of their delivery, including development, operational and financing costs. - 3.6.
+The County Council entered into a Joint Venture Partnership with Lovell Partnerships Limited (now established as Kinsted LLP) during 2021 in order to manage surplus assets held by the County Council and support the delivery of its priorities.
+West Sussex is a 50% partner in the LLP with this interest secured through its Wholly Owned Company, Edes Estate.
+The objectives of Kinsted LLP include: - To support Edes Estate in achieving its objectives and the Council in achieving its key priorities for the period to 2026 as set out in the Council Plan, particularly a sustainable and prosperous economy and making best use of resources - In line with the underlying theme of protecting our environment, deliver the developments to a high quality that are appropriate to agreed design and sustainability standards, including electric vehicle charging points, air source heat pumps, feature porches and composite windows